Royal Family tree

 Princess Charlotte of Cambridge×

-The Duchess of Cambridge gave birth to their second child, a baby girl, at 08:34 BST (07:34 GMT) on 2 May at St Mary's Hospital in London.
+The Duchess of Cambridge gave birth to their second child, a baby girl, at 08:34 BST (07:34 GMT) on 2 May 2015 at St Mary's Hospital in London.
 The Duke of Cambridge was present for the birth of the 8lbs 3oz (3.7kg) baby.
-On 4 May Kensington Palace announced that the duke and duchess had named her Charlotte Elizabeth Diana.
-She is fourth in line to the throne and will be known as Her Royal Highness Princess Charlotte of Cambridge.
+The duke and duchess named her Charlotte Elizabeth Diana.
+She is fourth in line to the throne and is known as Her Royal Highness Princess Charlotte of Cambridge.

 Prince Harry trained at the Royal Military Academy Sandhurst and went on to become a Lieutenant in the British Army, serving as a helicopter pilot.
 He has been a Counsellor of State since his 21st birthday, standing in for The Queen on official duties.